nyoshimizu/benfordspy/README.md

 Note that there are apparently many subtleties to applying Benford's law.
 For example, the set of numbers should extend multiple orders of magnitude, so that that occurrence of smaller and larger digits are well represented.
-Parts of datasets which are artificially restricted (e.g., a preference to purchase at $x.99 prices) will skew the observed distribution, although those are essentially just acts of "fraud" without the nefarious intent and can be detected just as well.
-As the analysis relies on a cumulative count, analyzing large datasets may not necessarily be advantageous: small subsets of fraud would become lost in the much larger set.
+Parts of data sets which are artificially restricted (e.g., a preference to purchase at $x.99 prices) will skew the observed distribution, although those are essentially just acts of "fraud" without the nefarious intent and can be detected just as well.
+As the analysis relies on a cumulative count, analyzing large data sets may not necessarily be advantageous: small subsets of fraud would become lost in the much larger set.
 It may be more effective to analyze smaller chunks of data.

-To the last two points about filtering out artificially restricted numbers and applying the analysis to whole vs smaller subsets of data, it implies an importance in being able to conscously filter data before applying the statistical analysis, to be discussed below in what should be inluded in the code.
+To the last two points about filtering out artificially restricted numbers and applying the analysis to whole vs subsets of data, it implies an importance in consciously filtering data before applying the statistical analysis.
+This is to be discussed below in what capabilities the package should have.

 Finally, there are several proposed tests for determining the significance of an observed distribution of leading significant digits.
+They are also discussed below.

 # Overview of package

-This package is a set of tools for applying Benford's law analysis, in early but otherwise working form (alpha?).
+This package is a set of tools for applying Benford's law analysis, in early but otherwise working form.

 It should be able to perform the following: